 - The usual term of office for members of the committee is three years.
-This may be extended at the discretion of the Board, up to a maximum of six years, However, all members must be serving trustees, so committee membership will automatically end if and when members cease to be trustees. - The CEO and/or the Operations Director should attend all meetings.
+This may be extended at the discretion of the Board, up to a maximum of six years. - The CEO and/or the Director of Organisational Effectiveness and Finance should attend all meetings.
 Other staff may also be asked to attend.